MeshGraphNet-Transformer: Scalable Mesh-based Learned Simulation for Solid Mechanics: Numerical Examples

 \section{Numerical Examples}

-We consider Lagrangian mesh-based models undergoing large deformations in two distinct regimes: a dynamic impact scenario (pi-beam benchmark) and a quasi-static benchmark problem coined as {\it deforming plate}.
+We consider Lagrangian mesh-based models undergoing large deformations in two distinct regimes: a dynamic impact scenario (Pi-beam benchmark) and a quasi-static scenario problem coined as {\it Deforming plate}, a widely used public benchmark introduced by Pfaff \textit{et al.}~\cite{Pfaff2020MeshGraphNets} for evaluating surrogate models in solid mechanics.
 An overview of both datasets is provided in Table~\ref{tab:datasets}.
-The pi-beam dataset is described in detail in Section~\ref{sec:esi-dataset}.
-The deforming plate dataset is a widely used public benchmark introduced by Pfaff \textit{et al.}~\cite{Pfaff2020MeshGraphNets} for evaluating surrogate models in solid mechanics.
+The Pi-beam dataset is described in detail in Section~\ref{sec:esi-dataset} and Deforming plate dataset in Section~\ref{sec:deforming_plate_dataset}.